Western Expansion 1880-1900

 A range of political stances that emphasize the idea of the people against the elite.
 Populism.
 In history, populism often involves leaders claiming to represent the common people against a perceived corrupt or disconnected ruling class.

-A Lakota leader who led his people during years of resistance to US government policies
+a Lakota leader who led his people during years of resistance to US government policies

 Sitting Bull